 An optimised microbiome has a positive impact in 7 key areas:

-- Help protect from infection reduce severity disease.
+1. Help protect from infection and reduce severity disease.

-For these reasons the choice of a high quality, complex, broad spectrum prebiotic is a vital part of a healthy gut.
+For these reasons, the choice of a high quality, complex, broad spectrum prebiotic that promotes an optimal microbiome is a great way to improve our health and overall wellbeing.